albertogallini/txn_engine/Readme.md

     - **`process_resolve`**: Resolves a dispute, releasing the `disputed` transaction.
     - **`process_chargeback`**: Reverses a disputed transaction, effectively removing the associated funds from the client's account and locking the account.

-**⚡️ NOTE:** `AsyncEngine` exposes exaclty the same functions and extends equivalente Async traits : `AsycEngineStateTransitionFunctions` and `AsyncEngineFunctions`
+**⚡️ NOTE:** `AsyncEngine` exposes exactly the same functions and extends equivalente Async traits : `AsyncEngineStateTransitionFunctions` and `AsyncEngineFunctions`

 Here below a simplified diagram of the main structs and relationships:<br>
 <img src="./img/scheme.png" width="600">

 **⚡️ NOTE:** `AsyncEngine` architecture replicates the same relationship diagram but uses:
-  - the trait `AsycEngineStateTransitionFunctions` in place of `EngineStateTransitionFunctions`
+  - the trait `AsyncEngineStateTransitionFunctions` in place of `EngineStateTransitionFunctions`
   - the trait `AsyncEngineFunctions` in place of `EngineFunctions`
   - `ShardedRwLockMap` in place of the `DashMap`.